 This recipe is so simple and delicious that you have to try it!

 The only thing left is for you to get onions caramelized so that you can enjoy them all of the time.

 Slow Cooker Caramelized Onions

-- 5 quart large white onions, sliced thin (this is for a 4 to 6 slow cooker, depending on the size of the onions)
+- 5 quarts onion - large white onions, sliced thin (this is for a 4 to 6 slow cooker, depending on the size of the onions)

 - Spread coconut oil around the bottom and about halfway up the sides of the slow cooker.